Hellrespawn/skorporaal.astro/README.md

 This repo holds my personal site and cookbook.
 More information about the site, including attribution, can be found in `./src/portfolio/skorporaal.com.md`.

+This repository is public for the purposes of demonstration and education.
+Much of it is geared specifically to my personal use case and it should no be considered a template or a starter.

 ## To do

 - TODO Init dark mode early